 The North End Historical Society and the Nazzaro Community Center recently sponsored a discussion with Dr. Oscar Andersson, revisiting the 1943 book “Street Corner Society”, by Willam Foote Whyte.
 It is now well known that the groundbreaking sociological book is about life in the North End in the late 1930s, although the author kept secret the location and names of people for decades.
 Dr. Andersson is a professor at Malmo University in Sweden and recently completed the Swedish translation for the book, which has already been translated into several other languages.
 In the book, William Foote Whyte, sought to understand the social structure of what was considered by academics and city planners to be a slum.
 Whyte’s method of moving to the neighborhood and studying it from within was part of what made his book unique.

 With nearly 50 attendees at the June 16th Nazzaro Center discussion, a planned video presentation was unable to be shown because of sound problems.
-The full 40 minute video can be seen by clicking the ‘play’ button below.
+The full 40 minute video can be seen by clicking the ‘play’ button above.
 It contains interviews with the author, William Foote Whyte, as well as North End ‘corner boys’ in the book, Ralph Orlandella and Al Natale.

 At the Nazzaro Center discussion, Dr. Oscar Andersson was introduced by organizer Dr. James Pasto and President Alex Goldfeld of the North End Historical Society.
 In the crowd was Christopher Iannella, Jr., the son of one of the central characters in Street Corner Society.
 Also in attendance was Dr. Martin Whyte, the son of William Foote Whyte.

 “Street Corner Society” was first published in 1943.
 It has been re-published in four editions since then, selling over 200,000 copies.
 This is an extraordinary figure for a book coming out of academia.
 The book is also used in social science classes.